 Concussions are a common type of head injury if you are in a car accident or even hurt at work.
 They are usually caused by a blow to the head or a high impact event.
-It doesn’t necessarily have to be directly to the head, sudden acceleration or deceleration of the head such as in a car accident can also cause a concussion.
-Depending on how hard you are hit in the head, your concussion may range from being minor to major, however, regardless of how hard you are hit it will temporarily affect the way your brain works.
+It doesn’t necessarily have to be directly to the head--sudden acceleration or deceleration of the head such as in a car accident can also cause a concussion.
+Depending on how hard you were hit in the head, your concussion may be minor or major.
+However, regardless of how hard you were hit, it will temporarily affect the way your brain works.

 Will You Know If You Have a Concussion?

 If you get a concussion you may not even know it.
 Most people who do receive concussions don’t black out.
 You should watch for the symptoms of a concussion any time you take a blow to your head.
 Two major symptoms are confusion and amnesia.
 However, you may have a headache, dizziness, ringing of the ears, nausea or vomiting, slurred speech, and fatigue.
 Sometimes certain symptoms may not show up right away.
 It make take hours or days for certain symptoms to be present, such as:

 • Sensitivity to light and noise

 Should I Go to the Doctor Right Away?

 If you were involved in a car or work accident where the injury to your head was minor and you aren’t having symptoms other than minor pain, you may not have to be seen by a doctor.
 Most concussions get better on their own.
 However, some concussions are more serious.
 If you experience any of the following symptoms after a head injury you should be seen by your doctor immediately: